jimbotel/tjbot-nodered-flows/README.md

 ## Mover brazo (move arm)

 This flow shows how to move TJBot's arm (servomotor).
 In this and other flows we use Jean Carl TJBot's nodes (see "dependencies" section).
 They are very robust and easy to use.
-The flow can be activated manually using the "inject" node, or it can also be accessed via web (ex: http://127.0.0.1:1880/mueve ).
-This introduces the "http in", "template" and "http response" nodes with a very simple example.
+The flow can be activated manually using the "inject" node, or it can also be accessed via web, for example: http://127.0.0.1:1880/mueve , using the loopback IP address (the assigned IP address is also valid).
+The flow introduces the "http in", "template" and "http response" nodes with this very simple example.

 Flow dependencies:
 * [Jean Carl's node-red-contrib-tjbot](https://github.com/jeancarl/node-red-contrib-tjbot): node "tjbot-wave"